shubhambmehta/shubhambmehta.github.io/_posts/2018-10-06-moodvarietyreco.md

 Here are my observations:
 - The first list gives too much variety, it doesn't match my current mood.
 - The second list is too predicatble and boring.
 Mood wants to change gradually.
 - The third list looks very interesting!
-It has Terminator, Start Trek etc. If we watch the trailer of these movies most people will be able to say that they are similar.
+It has Terminator, Star Trek etc. If we watch the trailer of these movies most people will be able to say that they are similar.
 It tries to give a balance between the mood delta and variety.

 Hope you enjoyed!
 I haven't watched Star Trek yet!
 See you again!